San Diego Firearms Law Enforcement Pick Up Service

 San Diego Police & Sheriff Firearm Pickup Service

 Had a firearm confiscated, seized, impounded, or held by a local law enforcement agency?
-WBT Guns helps San Diego gun owners coordinate lawful firearm pickup, FFL transfer, and compliance steps after a firearm has been approved for release.
+WBT Guns helps San Diego gun owners coordinate lawful firearm pickup, FFL transfer, and compliance steps once a firearm has been approved for release.

-Important: WBT Guns is not a law firm and does not provide legal advice.
+Please note: WBT Guns is not a law firm and does not provide legal advice.
 We assist with firearm transfer, FFL pickup coordination, compliance review, and release logistics once the required law enforcement and California DOJ steps are satisfied.

-Need Help Getting a Firearm Back from Police in San Diego?
+Need help getting a firearm back from police in San Diego?

 • Firearms held by local police property and evidence units